Toyota Tacoma: Updates

-The 2006 model Tacoma was a bit different from the 2005 model.
-The 2006 model made some options standard.
-Toyota also added 2 new interior colors for the 2007 model year.
-2008 models are carry-ons from 2007.
-For 2009 safety features were added and the Tacoma no longer offers a mechanical limited slip differential rather an open differential which uses individual wheel braking to simulate a mechanical LSD or "Auto-LSD".
-TRD off-road models continue to come equipped with a locking rear differential.
+The 2006 model Tacoma had only minor changes from the 2005 model, with some options now standard.
+Toyota added two new interior colors for the 2007 model year; 2008 models carried over.

 A minor facelift came for 2009, including a slightly revised grille on some models, new LED taillamps, and on the X-Runner, TRD off-road and TRD Sport models includes a smoked headlamp trim.
 Auxiliary audio input now comes standard.
 The Access/Double Cab trucks have two new ceiling mounted speakers and an available backup monitor.
 Four new exterior colors are also added to the Tacoma.
+Safety features were added, and the mechanical limited-slip differential was no longer available.
+TRD off-road models continue to come equipped with a locking rear differential.

 The 2012 model year refresh featured a restyled front bumper, headlights, grille, hood, new interior and a shark fin antenna for the SiriusXM satellite radio.
 The 2013 model year comes with a touch screen audio system and removes the shark fin antenna and SiriusXM radio capability unless the optional Entune package is installed.
 2014 models came with a new SR trim and for 2015 models the regular cab model was discontinued.

 In November 2016, Toyota USA settled a class action suit over frame rust, agreeing to inspect and if necessary replace rusted frames on 2005–2010 model year Tacomas, 2007–2008 MY Tundras, and 2005–2008 MY Sequoias in the US and its territories.

 Technical

 The three cab configurations consist of regular cab, access cab, and double cab.
 The transmissions come in 4-speed automatic, 5-speed automatic, 5-speed manual, and 6-speed manual.
 The Double Cab model is available with either the short bed, 60.3 in, or the long bed, 73.5 in; other models exclusively use the long bed.

 The Tacoma's 4.0-liter 1GR-FE V6 took the place of the original 3.4-liter 5VZ-FE V6.
 The new V6 had many enhancements, such as a tow rating of 6500 lb, and a payload capacity of 1650 lb.
-The smaller, but all-new 2.7-liter 2TR-FE four-cylinder alternative in less expensive models is not as powerful, but also consumes fuel less rapidly.
+The smaller, but all-new 2.7-liter 2TR-FE four-cylinder alternative in less expensive models is not as powerful, but also consumes fuel at a lower rate.